Wambu-i7/Wambu-i7/README.md

 🌿 Nature Walks
 📝 Blogging & Writing

+### 💻 Projects
+🌐 [Snug-A-Mom](https://github.com/Wambu-i7/Snug-a-Mom.git) — A mini website where moms connect and support each other through pregnancy, postpartum, and baby care ❤️
+🌐 More to come... stay tuned!

 ## 🎉 Fun Facts
 🔹 I once spent hours debugging, only to realize I forgot a semicolon! 😆
 🔹 I talk to my code like it understands me... and sometimes, it does! 👀